Yellow cassava: Complaints about yellow cassava (controversies)

 In 2011, environmental rights action group Friends of the Earth Nigeria (FoEN) unsuccessfully demanded a halt to any research on genetically modified cassava in Nigeria by the International Institute of Tropical Agriculture (IITA) research team, arguing that IITA is undermining biodiversity.

 "We can get vitamin A from carrots,' Mariann Bassey, coordinator of Environmental Rights Action/Friends of the Earth Nigeria (FoEN), told journalists.
 'We do not need this so-called "biofortified" cassava.
 Why will you (IITA) not leave this classic Southern crop alone?"
 Bassey said biofortified cassava research was a replay of what she termed the "Golden Rice hoax".
-According to Bassey, Golden Rice, developed in 1999 to treat vitamin A deficiency, had fundamental problems.
-She said an adult would need to eat around nine kg of cooked rice a day for the required intake of vitamin A, whereas eating just two carrots would suffice.
+According to Bassey, golden rice, developed in 1999 to treat vitamin A deficiency, had fundamental problems.
+She said an adult would need to eat around nine kilograms of cooked rice a day for the required intake of vitamin A, whereas eating just two carrots would suffice.

 Carrots, however, are not frequently consumed or available in much of Nigeria.
 Researchers have examined consumer willingness to purchase and eat yellow cassava in Nigeria and found that, in the absence of nutritional information, light yellow varieties are prized over white ones in the southwest (Oyo State) but not the southeast (Imo State).
 With an information campaign, yellow varieties capture larger premiums over white in all regions.